ResetXPDR/MSFS_AutoFPS/README.md

     - Can be activated by pressing ALT-R while the app has the focus, making it suitable to be assigned as a VR-friendly voice command with an app like VoiceAttack.
   - Flight type - VFR or IFR
     - In non-expert mode, VFR will use higher minimum and maximum TLODs and a lower TLOD base altitude than IFR to account for the greater performance expectation that GA flights in rural areas will have.
+    - Use the -ifr and -vfr command line arguments for the app to force the use of the respective flight profile on app start up.
     - Expert mode will default to similar settings differences, however the settings for each flight type are fully customisable and will save to and restore from separate profiles for VFR and IFR.
     - On the ground, TLOD will be locked to either a pre-determined (non-expert) or user-selectable (expert) TLOD Min.
     - Once in the air and above either a pre-determined (non-expert) or user-selectable (expert) TLOD base altitude, TLOD will be allowed to change to the lower of either the schedule based on your TLODs, FPS sensitivity/tolerance and average descent rate settings or what your current performance dictates.